zdeneksvarc/postal-storage/README.md

 **❗ This repository runs with the Postal [version 2.1.2](https://github.com/postalserver/postal/releases).
 It should be fine for version 2.1.x maybe 2.x**

-The basic installation of the Postal delivery platform [requires](https://docs.postalserver.io/install/prerequisites) that the database server MariaDB and the message broker RabbitMQ are up and ready.
+The basic installation of the Postal mail delivery platform [requires](https://docs.postalserver.io/install/prerequisites) that the database server MariaDB and the message broker RabbitMQ are up and ready.
 Deploying this repository via Docker Compose will bring these prerequisites.

 ## Pre-requisites